PowerBiDevCamp/FabricUserApiDemo/ReadMe.md

 ---

 > [!IMPORTANT]
-> This project was updated Dec 6 with updates to deal with breaking changes in the Fabric User API.
+> This project was updated Dec 6, 2023 with updates to deal with breaking changes in the Fabric User API.
-> Please download the latest version of this source code if you previously downloaded this developer sample code before this date.
+> Please download the latest version of this source code if you previously downloaded the source code for this project before this date.